bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Data Manipulation

-Format: `SETV` llim rlim valr vali
+Format: `SETV` val llim rlim

+Qualifiers: /COMPLEX /IMAG /REAL

+Qualifier Defaults: current_display

-Defaults: current display 0.0 0.0 Qualifiers: /REAL (default) /IMAG (default)
+Defaults: 0.0 current_display_limits

 Description:
-`SETV` sets data values for all points in a specified region of an FID or spectrum to a given complex number.
+`SETV` sets the data values for all points in a specified region (between llim and rlim) of the visible processing buffer to a given value.
+If val is omitted RNMR will prompt for it with 0.0 as a default.
+If either limit is omitted RNMR will not prompt for them and will use the current display limits.
+The limits are specified in the current units of the visible processing buffer.
+The /REAL, /IMAG, and /COMPLEX qualifiers select whether to set the real part, imaginary part, or both parts of the buffer to the specified value.
+The default behavior is to set the currently visible part of buffer as selected and shown by the `BUF` command.
 ## SETVP
 Set data values for specified points